 Jamaican Irish Moss Drink

-Jamaican Irish Moss Drink is made with dried sea moss, isinglass, flaxseeds, cinnamon, vanilla, nuutmeg and condensed milk.
-Cook together the soaked sea moss if using dried sea moss, isinglass and flaxseed for about 30-45 minutes until the sea moss and isinglass have softened well.
+Jamaican Irish Moss Drink is made with dried sea moss, isinglass, flaxseeds, cinnamon, vanilla, nutmeg, and condensed milk.
+Cook together the soaked sea moss if using dried sea moss, isinglass, and flaxseed for about 30-45 minutes until the sea moss and isinglass have softened well.
 When using fresh sea moss, wash it several times to remove the sand.

 This gelatin-like mixture can keep in the fridge for weeks.
 Store it in an air-tight glass container with limited contact.